-Maritime Studies (MAST) offers students a unique opportunity to examine the varied ways that humans use and impact coastal and maritime environments.
-It is well suited for students who seek to understand the vital and synergistic relationship humans have with the sea.
+Maritime Studies (MAST) offers students a unique opportunity to examine the varied ways humans use and impact coastal and maritime environments.
+The program is well suited for students seeking to understand the vital and synergistic relationship humans have with the sea.

-With 40% of the world’s population living within 60 miles of a coastline, there are a myriad of interests and demand for jobs dependent on coastal areas, such as:
+With 40% of the world’s population living within 60 miles of a coastline, a myriad of interests and demand for jobs dependent upon coastal areas exist, such as:

 - Energy exploration and use

 - Historical research

 - Underwater archaeology

 - Museums and their management